×

 Example:

-An interactive scenario places the learner at the console when a manufacturing chamber becomes unavailable.
+Improve judgment in the moments that shape yield, equipment uptime, and contamination control.
 They decide whether to leave vague comments, send multiple messages, or write a neutral note including the time, current state, and next review.
 The scenario demonstrates how clear notes reduce back and forth for the incoming crew and make morning stand ups brief.

 Tests and Assessments